 You can create a search command that searches for a specific set of words in a string.
+You can use "quotation marks" or 'apostrophes' for your search strings, and strings are not case-sensitive.

 The following table lists some of the more common string operators, along with how to use them and examples of search commands that use those string operators: